apptainer/apptainer-userdocs/running_services.rst

    [command]                      [image]              [name of instance]

-   $ singularity instance start   alpine_latest.sif     instance1
+   $ apptainer instance start   alpine_latest.sif     instance1

 This command causes {Singularity} to create an isolated environment for the container services to live inside.
 One can confirm that an instance